Last Updated on July 29, 2021 by Oddmund Groette

 These are two other relevant articles about the possibility of making money day trading:

 - Is It Possible To Make Money Day Trading?
 Part 2: Automated trading

 - Is It Possible To Make Money Day Trading?
 Part 3: Tuco Trading

 Let’s first establish some unfortunate facts: even though it is possible to make money day trading, it’s no easy way to riches.
 Most likely you will end up finding out this has been a waste of money and/or time.
 I think there are other businesses that have a higher and better survival rate than day trading.

 Do swing trading before you do day trading

 I think you are better off trying swing trading before you start day trading.
 At least you have the opportunity to participate in the upward bias in the stock market.

 Please check out our free trading strategies to get an idea of what swing trading is all about.

-I have been doing this since 2002 and I have witnessed a lot of turnover in people starting and quitting, but I happen to know some people who have been doing this longer than I have.
-So like any business, this requires preparation and strict discipline.
-Surviving the 2-3 years of learning is the key to success.
-I am only trading stocks and only know stock traders.
-No futures, options or forex.
+I have been doing day trading since 2002 and I have witnessed a lot of turnover in people starting and quitting, but I happen to know some people who have been doing this longer than I have.

 Right now I am in a dry spell.
 2012 is just grinding and I find it very hard to make good money.
 There are several reasons for this which I will get back to later.